Some posts contain compensated links. Please read this disclaimer for more info.

 Add to that the fact that there is also a synagogue in the city, which now serves as the National Museum’s gallery, and you will realize how diverse Niš’s history is.
 It is a fascinating story, but unfortunately, the Jewish community here did not survive the horrors of WW II.

 The fountain itself was moved several times, but the current location is also its original one.
-Made of granite and with lion’s heads belching out water from their throats, it is quite an interesting site, definitely something architecture fans will want to see.
+Made of granite and with lion’s heads spewing out water from their throats, it is quite an exciting site, definitely something architecture fans will want to see.

 King Milan’s Square